Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Conclusion

 \section{Conclusion}

-The work presented the architecture of a cloud system designed to allow interaction with social robots and other conversational agents.
-Our proposal is based on the consideration that a huge number of low-cost smart devices for social interaction are expected to soon hit the market and will not have the onboard computational capabilities to perform the complex operations that are required for interacting with humans.
+The work presented the architecture of a cloud system designed to allow for interaction with social robots and other conversational agents.
+Our proposal is based on the consideration that a huge number of low-cost smart devices for social interaction are expected to hit the market soon and will not have the onboard computational capabilities to perform the complex operations required for interacting with humans.
+Under these conditions, we need a system that is sustainable in three different ways. \begin{itemize} \item It should provide a scalable solution with acceptable performance and cost, which can be easily expanded by adding new services to improve the capabilities of the robots and devices connected to the cloud. \item It should be usable by any robots and devices with Internet connectivity, able to acquire an input through a keyboard or a microphone and provide an output through a screen or a speaker by developing a proper client that connects to its services. \item It should be fully customizable but also provide a complete solution for a conversation about several topics that researchers and companies can use without requiring additional programming or customization. \end{itemize}

 The server includes an easily expandable portfolio of web services that comply with REST rules.
 A Hub service collects the requests and redirects them to the Plan Manager and the Dialogue Manager services.
 The former is in charge of recognizing the user's intention to execute an action, while the latter manages the dialogue.
 To provide appropriate plans and answers, these services exploit the information encoded into an Ontology, specially designed to take into account the cultural background of the user.
 The cultural aspect of the Ontology is not discussed in detail in this article (see \cite{bruno2019, recchiuto2020}).